ImangazalievM/CleanArchitectureManifest/contributing.md

 **Notes for translators:**

-* Do your changes in the new branch.
+* Make your changes in the new branch.
 * Keep the same content & formatting - the focus is on translation, should anyone want to modify the content or the graphics - let's PR first in English.